maurermaggie/Transcriptome_Wide_Splicing_Analysis/README.md

 # Transcriptome_Wide_Splicing_Analysis

 ## FRASER_snakemake
-This folder contains my Snakemake pipeline for running FRASER (and not FRASER2 at the moment).
+This folder contains my Snakemake pipeline for running FRASER and FRASER2.

 ### Installation
 Please install the conda environments with: